dshokouhi/home-assistant-obihai/README.md

     host: <IP of obihai>
     password: <password>
 ```
+note if using the user account you need to add `username: user` to the configuration.

 `sensor.obihai_port_status` will be either `On Hook` `Off Hook` or `Ringing` (maybe something else too)